Showing posts with label 2017. Show all posts

 Chaos Strikes Back

-Following on from yesterday's wonderful news of the Atari STe enhanced update of Dungeon Master, Peter Putnik has now improved the audio for Chaos Strikes Back.
+Following on from yesterday's wonderful news of the Atari STe enhanced update of Dungeon Master, Peter Putnik has improved the audio for Chaos Strikes Back.
 Once again, this news is making me jump up and down with joy!!!
-So why not make your Atari STe just as happy and download this DMA audio upgrade right now?
+So why not make your Atari STe happy and download this DMA audio upgrade now?
 Enjoy!! :-)

 Tuesday, February 14, 2017